Lifestyle

 • Improve sleep and alleviate stress and anxiety.

-• Alleviate the pain associated with premenstrual syndrome (it should be noted that immersion in ice during your period is not at all a contraindication, but depending on the woman, you may be weaker and/or have less energy, so not in the optimum state to get out of your comfort zone).
+• Alleviate the pain associated with premenstrual syndrome (it should be noted that immersion in ice during your period is not at all a contraindication, but depending on each woman, we may be weaker and/or have less energy, so not in the optimum state to get out of our comfort zone.

 The difference between ice baths and cryotherapy